 Gene Lowe was named president and chief executive officer of the new SPX Corporation in 2015.
-In this leadership role, he is responsible for driving the company’s overall growth and profitability as a diversified, global supplier of infrastructure equipment focused on three key segments: HVAC, detection and measurement, and power.
+In this leadership role, he is responsible for driving the company’s overall growth and profitability as a diversified, global supplier of infrastructure equipment focused on three key segments: HVAC, detection and measurement, and engineered solutions.
 Gene joined SPX in 2008, holding multiple strategic leadership positions, most recently as the president of SPX’s Thermal Equipment and Services segment.
-His tenure at SPX also includes roles leading the Evaporative Cooling business and the marketing, strategy, and business development functions within the Thermal segment where he focused on driving differentiation through technology innovation and operational initiatives.
-Prior to joining SPX, Gene held positions with Milliken, Bain & Company and Lazard Technology Partners.
+His tenure at SPX also includes roles leading the Evaporative Cooling business and the marketing, strategy and business development functions within the Thermal segment where he focused on driving differentiation through technology innovation and operational initiatives.
+Prior to joining SPX, Gene held positions with Milliken & Company, Bain & Company and Lazard Technology Partners.
 Gene earned his MBA with distinguished honors from Dartmouth’s Tuck School of Business and his B.S. in management science from Virginia Polytechnic Institute and State University.

 J. Randall (Randy) Data